The first page of the transcript includes the following:

 - Special Project, Learning Activity, and Five College evaluations when submitted to central records by the student.

 Note: If a student studied at another U.S. institution before or during enrollment at Hampshire, the transcript should be ordered directly from the institution attended.
+This includes transcripts for study abroad programs that are issued by a U.S. school of record institution.

 Requesting a Transcript

 Transcript request forms and additional information are available on the central records web site, and in the central records office.
 No transcripts will be issued without a student’s written permission and signature.
-It can take up to five business days to prepare a transcript.
+It can take up to ten business days to prepare a transcript.

 Students are billed a one-time transcript fee, which entitles them to request transcripts both while enrolled and in the future at no additional charge.
 Students are responsible for expedited shipping costs.